marcelosperalta/glossary/README.md

 - Snippet is a programming term for a small region of re-usable source code, machine code, or text.

 [Software as a service (SaaS)](https://en.wikipedia.org/wiki/Software_as_a_service)
 - Software as a service (SaaS) is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software", and was formerly referred to as "software plus services" by Microsoft.
-SaaS applications are also known as on-demand software and Web-based/Web-hosted software.
+SaaS applications are also known as on-demand software and Web-based/Web-hosted software. e.g. [Salesforce](https://www.salesforce.com/), [monday.com](https://monday.com/).

 [Software development kit (SDK)](https://en.wikipedia.org/wiki/Software_development_kit)
 - A software development kit (SDK) is a collection of software development tools in one installable package.
 They facilitate the creation of applications by having a compiler, debugger and perhaps a software framework.
 They are normally specific to a hardware platform and operating system combination.
 To create applications with advanced functionalities such as advertisements, push notifications, etc; most application software developers use specific software development kits.